Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Introduction

-Triangular lattice quantum magnets have been of intense interest since Anderson's 1973 prediction of a resonating valence bond (RVB) quantum spin liquid (QSL) \cite{Anderson1973}, but no clear triangular QSL materials exist \cite{broholm2019quantum}.
+Triangular lattice quantum magnets have been of intense interest since Anderson's 1973 prediction of a resonating valence bond (RVB) quantum spin liquid (QSL) \cite{Anderson1973}, but despite years of searching, no unambiguous triangular QSL materials exist \cite{broholm2019quantum,Syzranov2022}.
 In this state, antiferromagnetic interacting spins on a two-dimensional triangular lattice produce a long-range entangled quantum spin liquid rather than conventional long range order \cite{Balents2010review}.
-This state has intriguing theoretical properties \cite{Zhou_2017_Quantum}, and quantum spin liquids holds great potential for quantum electronic technologies \cite{Nayak_2008,tokura2017emergent}.
-Although Anderson's original proposal was for the nearest neighbor Heisenberg antiferromagnet, subsequent studies showed the pure nearest neighbor model actually orders into a $120^{\circ}$ phase at the lowest temperatures \cite{Capriotti_1999,White_2007}.
+This state has intriguing theoretical properties \cite{Zhou_2017_Quantum}, and quantum spin liquids holds great potential for quantum electronic technology \cite{Nayak_2008,tokura2017emergent}.
+Although Anderson's original QSL proposal was for the nearest neighbor Heisenberg antiferromagnet, subsequent studies showed this model actually orders into a $120^{\circ}$ phase at the lowest temperatures \cite{Capriotti_1999,White_2007}.
 Instead, the QSL state requires a small second neighbor $J_2$ exchange between $\approx 6$\% and $\approx 16$\% of the nearest neighbor exchange to stabilize \cite{PhysRevB.92.041105,PhysRevB.92.140403,PhysRevB.93.144411,PhysRevB.94.121111,PhysRevB.95.035141,PhysRevB.96.075116,PhysRevLett.123.207203}.
 (A similar role is played by nearest neighbor anisotropic exchange~\cite{Zhu_2018}.)
-Although it is unclear whether this $J_2$-stabilized phase is Anderson's RVB or a different type of QSL \cite{PhysRevLett.123.207203,PhysRevB.100.241111}, it is clear that the QSL state should exist---if a material with the right Hamiltonian could be found.
+Although it is unclear whether this $J_2$-stabilized phase is Anderson's RVB or a different type of QSL \cite{PhysRevLett.123.207203,PhysRevB.100.241111}, it is clear that the QSL state should exist--- if the Hamiltonian parameters can be tuned appropriately.